chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 33. Open any website just say "open (the name of the website)" or "open (the name of the website) now" or "open (the name of the website) now" e.g.

     1. Open the Amazon website by saying "open Amazon" or "open Amazon website".
-    2. Open the Bing website by saying "open Bing" or "open Bing website".
+    2. Furthermore, Open the Bing website by saying "open Bing" or "open Bing website".
     3. Likewise, Open the code forces website by saying "open code forces" or "open code forces website".
     4. Furthermore, Open the code wars website by saying "open code wars" or "open code wars website".
     5. Open the DuckDuckGo website by saying "open DuckDuckGo" or "open DuckDuckGo website".